cristiangreco/cristiangreco.github.io/_posts/2015-07-07-introducing-the-geo-api-in-redis.md

 layout: post
 title: "Introducing the Geo API in Redis"
 date: 2015-07-07 08:24:00
-tags: redis
+tags: redis, geohash, coordinates
 disqus: true
 disqus_id: introducing-the-geo-api-in-redis
+excerpt: |-
+  GEO commands are a useful but not well known feature of Redis.
+In this post we'll show a real use case example by implementing a coordinates-based researchtool.
+We'll then deep-dive into the Geohash encoding technique that Redis uses underneath.
 ---

 Since a few days, the [Geo API][geoapi] has been introduced in Redis.
 At the time of writing, the work is quite complete but still considered in progress: everything you'll read here is actually available in the unstable development branch and not yet released for production (plans are to release it with the next [3.2][redis32] version).

 The Geo API consists of a set of new commands that add support for storing and querying pairs of longitude/latitude coordinates into Redis keys.